semgrep/semgrep-docs/src/components/reference/_rule-board.md

-Semgrep Cloud Platform's Policies page displays all rules and rulesets that are used to scan repositories.
+Semgrep AppSec Platform's Policies page displays all rules and rulesets that are used to scan repositories.
 These rules are scanned based on the repository's programming language and framework as well as additional Semgrep parameters, such as ignored files.

 For example, given five repositories each with different programming languages, Semgrep only scans using rules and rulesets for that repository's language that are in the Policies page.